buildpacks/rfcs/text/0000-dockerfiles.md

 - Hooks must not be included in a meta-buildpacks
 - Hooks must not have `order`/`group` definitions in `hook.toml`

-Hooks participate in the buildpack detection process, with the same interface for `/bin/detect`.
+Hooks participate in the buildpack detection process, with the same UID, GID, and interface for `/bin/detect`.
 However,
 - `/bin/detect` is optional for hooks, and they are assumed to pass detection when it is not present.
 Just like with buildpacks, a /bin/detect that exits with a 0 exit code passes detection, and fails otherwise.
 - Hooks may only output `provides` entries to the build plan.
 They must not output `requires`.